 Why Ski Alpine Valley

 Alpine Valley is one of southeast Wisconsin’s most conveniently located ski areas.
 Less than an hour from Milwaukee, it’s also a short trip from Madison and Chicago’s northern suburbs.
-With only about 36 ha of skiable terrain, there’s not a lot of real estate, but high-speed lifts will help you get the most out of the mountain.
+With only about 90 ac of skiable terrain, there’s not a lot of real estate, but high-speed lifts will help you get the most out of the mountain.
 There's also a dedicated beginner area and the resort offers a reduced-price ticket for its three chairs and four surface lifts, making it a great place to learn.
 Adult learners can even take Friday and Saturday evening lessons that include a drink ticket!

 4. Whitecap